sam2829/strongest-avenger-react/README.md

 Navbar navigation:

-  - As a User I can clearlyview the navbar from every page so that I can easily navigate betweem pages.
+  - As a User I can clearly view the navbar from every page so that I can easily navigate between pages.

 Routing: